-(1) In November 2018, due to reporting delays from operators associated with the transition of ownership from Enduro to the Sponsor, the average price of natural gas from the Underlying Properties is not comparable to other months presented.

-(2) In 2017, there were two months in which direct operating and development expenses exceeded revenues, which resulted in negative net profits from the Underlying Properties for those periods.
+- (1) The table for the year ended December 31, 2019 does not separately display sales volumes for January because the Trust did not pay a distribution that month, as the net profits interest calculation for such period was negative.
+In January 2019, direct operating and development expenses and capital expenditures exceeded revenues, which resulted in negative net profits from the Underlying Properties which was carried forward to be deducted from future net profits generated by the Underlying Properties.
+In February 2019, net profits from the Underlying Properties were positive, and the aggregate shortfall was deducted from such net profits when calculating distributions paid in February 2019.
+As a result, sales volumes for January 2019 have been included in the sales volumes for February 2019. - (2) In November 2018, due to reporting delays from operators associated with the transition of ownership from Enduro to the Sponsor, the average price of natural gas from the Underlying Properties is not comparable to other months presented. - (3) In 2017, there were two months in which direct operating and development expenses exceeded revenues, which resulted in negative net profits from the Underlying Properties for those periods.
 As a result, there were no distributions to Trust unitholders in November or December 2017, and the aggregate shortfall in net profits of \$526,709 was carried forward to be deducted from future net profits generated by the Underlying Properties.
 In January 2018, net profits from the Underlying Properties were positive, and the aggregate shortfall was deducted from such net profits when calculating distributions paid in January 2018.
-As a result, sales volumes for November and December 2017 have been included in the sales volumes for January 2018.

-(3) The year ended December 31, 2017 does not include sales volumes for November and December as the Trust did not pay a distribution in those months as the net profits interest calculation for such periods was negative.
+As a result, sales volumes for November and December 2017 have been included in the sales volumes for January 2018. - (4) The year ended December 31, 2017 does not include sales volumes for November and December as the Trust did not pay a distribution in those months, as the net profits interest calculation for such periods was negative.